Fire and Ice (Steve Camp album)

-Fire and Ice is a contemporary Christian music album by Steve Camp and was released by Sparrow Records in late 1983.
-This was Camp's first studio album since switching from Word earlier that year (though his final Word album, It's a Dying World, had already been recorded and would eventually be released in 1984).
-CCM Magazine has ranked Fire and Ice at number 96 in their 2001 book The 100 Greatest Albums in Christian Music.The album peaked at number 14 on the Billboard Top Inspirational Albums chart.
+Fire and Ice is a contemporary Christian music album by Steve Camp that was released by Sparrow Records in late 1983.
+It was Camp's first studio album since switching from Word earlier that year (though his final Word album, It's a Dying World, had already been recorded and would eventually be released in 1984).
+CCM Magazine ranked Fire and Ice at number 96 in their 2001 book The 100 Greatest Albums in Christian Music.
+The album peaked at number 14 on the Billboard Top Inspirational Albums chart.

 Track listing

 All songs written by Steve Camp, except where noted.